tronnet-gh/ProxmoxAAS-Dashboard/README.md

 1. Install Apache2 or another HTTP server onto a container or vm, which will be `Client Host`
 2. Clone this repo onto `Client Host`, the default location for web root is `/var/www/html/`
 3. Navigate to the repo root folder, rename `vars.js.template` to `vars.js` and modify with the following:
-	- Assign the url for the Proxmox Web UI to `pveAPI`
+	- Assign the url for the Proxmox Web UI to `pveAPI`.
+This should be at `pve.<FQDN>/api2/json` or similar
-	- Assign the url for the Proxmox Client API to `paasAPI`
+	- Assign the url for the Proxmox Client API to `paasAPI`.
+This should be at `client.<FQDN>/api`
 4. Configure Apache2 to serve the Client at port 80:
 ```
 <VirtualHost *:80>